Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 Let's try:

 	ghci> getPositionOfNotes (guitarString E) (majorScale E)
 	[0,2,4,5,7,9,11,12,13,15,17,18,20,22,24,25]

-If you have a guitar, try it out, and sing along the famous **do re mi** (0 means strum the string without pushing any fret).
+If you have a guitar, try it out, and sing along the famous `do re mi`. (`0` means strum the string without pushing any fret).

 Okay, how about chords.
-What if we want to play an E Major chord on a guitar that has standard tuning?
-I've built this function, to return a list of fret numbers to push, from thickest to thinnest string:
+What if we want to play an E major chord on a guitar that has standard tuning?
+The following function gives me that answer.
+It returns a list of fret numbers to push on each string (thickest string on the left):

 	frets :: (Scale Note) -> [Scale Note] -> Int -> [Int]
 	frets (Scale []) strings minimumFret = listofzeroes (minimumFret + (length strings)) frets _ [] _ = []
-	frets chord strings minimumFret = map (\string -> head $ filter (>= minimumFret) (getPositionOfNotes string chord)) strings
+	frets chord strings minimumFret = map (\string -> head $ filter (>= minimumFret)
+														(getPositionOfNotes string chord)) strings

 Let's see:

 	ghci> frets (majorTriad E) standardTuning 0
 	[0,2,2,1,0,0]

-If you try this on a guitar that is tuned in standard tuning, and strum all strings at once, you'll notice it sounds good.
+Try this on a guitar in standard tuning, and strum all strings at once.
+You'll notice it sounds good.
+Combine it with `majorTriad D` and `majorTriad A`, and you'll sound like you know what you're doing.
 Wondering what the last parameter is?
-Well you see, an Major E chord can be played on multiple places on the neck.
+Well you see, all chords can be played on multiple places on the neck.
 If I put it to 0, it'll show the E chord most towards the top of the guitar.
 If I put it to 7, you'll notice a different position of the E Major chord.

 	ghci> frets (majorTriad E) standardTuning 7
 	[7,7,9,9,9,7]

-This particular chord is called a barre chord, since a guitar player needs to 'bar' his first finger on all 6 strings to be able to play it.
+This particular chord is called a barre chord.
+A guitarist needs to 'bar' his first finger on all 6 strings to be able to play it.
 The advantage is that if you keep your hand in the same 'grip' and move it up the neck, you get the major chords of all the possible notes.
 Plus on an electric guitar you'll sound like a true rock star.